 Recruit hometown locations include Northland, Auckland, Waikato, Bay of Plenty, East Coast, Hawkes Bay, Manawatu, Rangitikei, Taranaki, Wairarapa, Kapiti, Wellington, Nelson, Marlborough, Canterbury, Mid-Canterbury, Otago and the Catlins.

 The parade included a drill display, a physical training display and a performance of the RNZAF Haka, Ko Te Taua-A-Rangi.
 Taua-A-Rangi means ‘war party of the sky’.

 The new graduates will now commence specialist training in one of the Air Force’s diverse operational support, technical, or aircrew trades.

-The course is also designed to fully prepare trainees for Air Force trade training.
+- The course is also designed to fully prepare trainees to undertake Air Force trade training.

-The course is a mix of academic and practical subjects.
-Field training is carried out at Dip Flat Camp.
+- The course is a mix of academic and practical subjects, and field training.

 Return to the Media Release Summary